eadsjr/pgdoc/doc/TO_DO_LIST.md

 TO DO: make sure not to mislead advanced users... they need to run the psql script!
 PS: in Start.md TO DO: Verify and rewrite near this: Your username may default to your windows username.
 TO DO: Verify and flesh out: Once you are logged in you should see a prompt that looks something like this:
-TODO: Console.log("") the above message, instructions and then exit only when script is run directly in node.
+TO DO: Console.log("") the above message, instructions and then exit only when script is run directly in node.
 TO DO: docs/CONTRIBUTING.md: Add links to GitHub's instructions on how to submit a pull request

 IMPORTANT